Explore the lake of rain

 Photo credits: © C.Gerigk – Société d’Exploitations Spéléologiques de Padirac.

-Your campsite Padirac chasm
+Your campsite near the Gouffre de Padirac

 60 km from the campsite, visit the Gouffre de Padirac and dive into the bowels of the earth.
 Considered as one of the greatest geological curiosities of France, the site will seduce young and old curious.
 Take advantage of your stay to visit an unforgettable place.
 Take the time to visit this beautiful place with your family.
 You will take with you unforgettable memories.
 The little ones, as well as the big ones: everyone will leave with beautiful images in their head by staying at our campsite near the Gouffre de Padirac.